fengyurenpingsheng/ChWDTA-Learned-image-compression/README.md

 This repository is the official PyTorch implementation of the paper *"ChWDTA: Channel-wise Wavelet-Structured Transformer and Entropy Modeling for Learned Image Compression"*.

-**Abstract:** Recent learned image compression methods have achieved strong rate-distortion performance by combining convolutional networks with Transformer-based spatial attention and expressive entropy models.
-However, most existing hybrid codecs apply attention and entropy modeling directly in the native channel coordinates, leaving the statistical structure along the channel dimension insufficiently exploited.
-In this paper, we propose ChWDTA, a channel-wise wavelet-structured learned image compression framework.
-The core component is a Channel-wise Wavelet-Decorrelated Transformer Block (ChWDTB), which wraps windowed spatial self-attention with an invertible lifting-based wavelet transform along the channel axis.
-This design keeps the efficient spatial-token attention pattern while computing attention from a structured channel representation.
-For entropy coding, we further introduce a Channel-wise Wavelet Packet (ChWP) transform to reorganize the latent representation into subbands that are better aligned with slice-based entropy modeling.
-The proposed wavelet transforms are initialized from the CDF 9/7 lifting structure and can be learned end-to-end while preserving exact invertibility.
-Experiments on Kodak, CLIC Professional Validation, and Tecnick show that ChWDTA achieves state-of-the-art rate-distortion performance with competitive computational complexity.

-## Highlights

-Our **Ch**annel-wise **W**avelet-**D**ecorrelated **T**ransformer **A**ttention (**ChWDTA**) framework improves learned image compression with the following key designs:

-- Channel-wise wavelet-structured Transformer attention via an invertible lifting-based wavelet wrapper.
-- Slice-aligned Channel-wise Wavelet Packet entropy coding for more effective latent distribution modeling.
-- End-to-end learnable lifting wavelets initialized from the CDF 9/7 transform while preserving perfect reconstruction.
-- Consistent integration of channel-wise wavelet modeling into the main backbone, hyperprior pathway, and entropy model.

-Our method achieves strong compression performance on Kodak (-17.82%), CLIC Professional Validation (-19.15%), and Tecnick (-22.56%) over VVC VTM-9.1.
+**Abstract:** State-of-the-art learned image compression (LIC) schemes are increasingly based on hybrid CNN–transformer architectures.
+To further improve rate–distortion performance, we introduce channel-wise wavelet transforms into both the transformer and entropy-coding components.
+First, we propose a channel-wise wavelet-domain transformer attention (ChWDTA) mechanism.
+ChWDTA keeps the efficient windowed spatial self-attention used in modern LIC backbones, but computes the Q/K/V projections on channel-wise wavelet-transformed features before mapping the attention output back with the inverse transform.
+The resulting Channel-wise Wavelet-Domain Transformer Block (ChWDTB) therefore preserves the spatial tokenization pattern of windowed attention while sparsifying the channel covariance seen by the attention projections.
+Second, in the entropy-coding stage, we introduce a channel-wise wavelet packet (ChWP) decomposition that produces four equal-sized subbands, which better fit channel-wise slice-based autoregressive entropy modeling.
+When each channel-wise subband is divided into two slices, we use eight slices for entropy coding.
+With this configuration, the proposed scheme obtains BD-rate reductions of −17.82%, −19.15%, and −22.56% on the Kodak, CLIC Professional Validation, and Tecnick test sets, respectively.
+Even when each channel-wise subband is coded as a single slice, the scheme still retains most of the coding gains with lower complexity.
+The results confirm the advantage of introducing wavelet transform in the CNN-transformer-based LIC schemes.

 ### Performance